 4. Fast Speed Internet Connectivity

-5. Remained Connected even in Remote Region
+5. Remain Connected even in Remote Region

-I was so dedicated to my review/blogging work that I intentionally tested this 4G Wifi Device after climbing to the top of Hehuanshan East Peak.
+I was so dedicated to my review/blogging work that I intentionally tested this 4G WiFi Device after climbing to the top of Hehuanshan East Peak.

 “Hey, we have internet connectivity here, can you believe it?,” I’d exclaimed excitedly to my partner.